Full-stack marketing - an expertise across different channels and platforms allow to find a best marketing mix for your project.

 In long run we are digging two things:

 First is Content Marketing (somewhat similar SEO).
 Now it mainly consists of

 - Rad content creation.
-Having a diverse team helps a lot here - while copywriting is the heart of content - design & coding definitely helps a lot.
-Not to forget idea validation part where every topic pitched to editor must have a verified demand
+Having a diverse team helps a lot here - while copywriting is the heart of content - design & coding helps a lot.
+Not to forget idea validation part, where every topic pitched to the editor, must have a verified demand

 - I’d also say that content distribution is a handy thing - email outreach, push notifications and all that help to build social quality signals via your existing auditory.

 Second is search engine optimisation for online stores.
-You probably wonder how is it different from Content Marketing?
-Well, if store has a large number of items it’s more about technical work & analytics rather than creating a blog.
+Do you wonder how it is different from Content Marketing?
+Well, if a store has a large number of items, it’s more about technical work & analytics rather than creating a blog.